The gravitational field

 for a single particle in gravitational field, and the scalar and vector

-and the vector of the momentum density of
+and the vector of energy flux density of

 constant.